OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

     * - subgroup_sid
       - oval-sc:EntityItemStringType (0..unbounded)
       - A string that represents the SID of a particular subgroup.
 If the specified group has more than one subgroup as a member, then multiple subgroup_sid entities should exist.
 If the specified group does not contain a single subgroup, a single subgroup_sid entity should exist with a status of 'does not exist'.
 If there is an error determining the subgroups that are members of the group, then a single subgroup_sid entity should be included with a status of 'error'.
+    * - group
+      - oval-sc:EntityItemStringType (0..1)
+      - A string the represents the name of a particular group.
+In Windows, group names are case-insensitive.
+As a result, it is recommended that the case-insensitive operations are used for this entity.
+In a domain environment, groups should be identified in the form: "domain\group name".
+For local groups use: "computer name\group name".
+For built-in accounts on the system, use the group name without a domain.
+    * - user
+      - oval-sc:EntityItemStringType (0..unbounded)
+      - A string that represents the name of a particular user.
+In Windows, user names are case-insensitive.
+As a result, it is recommended that the case-insensitive operations are used for this entity.
+In a domain environment, users should be identified in the form: "domain\user name".
+For local users use: "computer name\user name".
+For built-in accounts on the system, use the user name without a domain.If the specified group has more than one user as a member, then multiple user elements should exist.
+If the specified group does not contain a single user, then a single user element should exist with a status of 'does not exist'.
+If there is an error determining the users that are members of the group, then a single user element should be included with a status of 'error'.
+    * - subgroup
+      - oval-sc:EntityItemStringType (0..unbounded)
+      - A string that represents the name of a particular subgroup in the specified group.
+In Windows, group names are case-insensitive.
+As a result, it is recommended that the case-insensitive operations are used for this entity.
+In a domain environment, the subgroups should be identified in the form: "domain\group name".
+In a local environment, the subgroups should be identified in the form: "computer name\group name".
+If the subgroups are built-in groups, the subgroups should be identified in the form: "group name" without a domain component.If the specified group has more than one subgroup as a member, then multiple subgroup elements should exist.
+If the specified group does not contain a single subgroup, then a single subgroup element should exist with a status of 'does not exist'.
+If there is an error determining the subgroups that are members of the group, then a single subgroup element should be included with a status of 'error'.

 ______________